-For the Whale Tail site HHERAs (Golder, 2016 & 2019a), COPCs were identified by screening predicted concentrations in primary residency media (soil and water) against established regulatory guideline values that are protective of human health, or maximum measured baseline values +10% (where baseline was greater than the guideline value).
+For the Whale Tail Mine HHERAs (Golder, 2016 & 2019a), COPCs were identified by screening predicted concentrations in primary residency media (soil and water) against established regulatory guideline values that are protective of human health, or maximum measured baseline values +10% (where baseline was greater than the guideline value).

-Beginning in the 2021 assessment, human health COPCs will be identified for risk characterization using the screening approach described in Golder (2019a), which is consistent with the wildlife assessment approach (Section 2.1.4).
-Measured concentrations in primary residency media (e.g. soil and lake water; Figure 4) collected through the WSLRA field program at sites around the Meadowbank Complex (Section 2.2.2 and Appendix A) will be initially screened against established regulatory guideline values (described below) and/or maximum measured baseline values + 10%, as in Golder (2019a) to identify COPCs.
+Beginning in the 2021 assessment, human health COPCs have been identified for risk characterization using the screening approach described in Golder (2019a), which is consistent with the wildlife assessment approach (Section 2.1.4).
+Measured concentrations in primary residency media (e.g. soil and lake water; Figure 4) collected through the WSLRA field program at sites around the Meadowbank Complex (Section 2.2.2) will be initially screened against established regulatory guideline values (described below) and/or maximum measured background values, to identify COPCs.